wilsonify/wilsonify.github.io/content/recipes/TEMPEH PEANUT NOODLES WITH205.md

 tempeh is blended into the noodles.
 Taste it and if it isn’t saucy enough for you, add the rest of

 the sauce now.
-Otherwise, hold on to that shit because the noodles really absorb the sauce as
+Otherwise, hold on to that    because the noodles really absorb the sauce as

 they sit, so it’s nice to have extra for leftovers.
 Top with the green onions and serve warm or at